db:check-migrations job

 This job runs on the test stage of a merge request pipeline.
 It checks:

 - A schema dump comparison between the author’s working branch and the target branch, after executing a rollback of your new migrations.
-This check validates that the schema properly resets to what it was before executing this new migration.
+This check validates that the schema properly resets to what it was before executing new migrations.

 Troubleshooting